Updated: October 8, 2025

 There are multiple options available for foreign business people interested in buying or starting a business in Canada.
 Under Canada’s federal and provincial laws governing corporations, a non-resident or foreign entrepreneur or investor may register a company in Canada from scratch or by setting up a branch office or creating a subsidiary company in Canada.
+Many buyers also choose to acquire an existing business, such as manufacturing companies or private equity firms, as part of their entry strategy.
+Franchises are another attractive option, offering brand recognition and established business models, which can be especially advantageous for foreign buyers.
 However, first, you will have to decide whether you wish to start a business in Canada by immigrating or without living in Canada.
 Business immigration programs in Canada offer pathways for individuals to obtain permanent residence, either immediately upon starting a business or after a year of operation.
 These programs are a means for experienced businesspeople to immigrate by investing in or purchasing a business, and it is important to understand the eligibility and processes involved.
+Businesses that generate significant benefits for Canada may also facilitate faster immigration pathways for applicants.

-Most options for buying a business in Canada for non-citizens may also include temporary or permanent residence routes.
+Most options for business acquisition in Canada for non-citizens may also include temporary or permanent residence routes.

 Second, if you already have an established business and wish to expand into Canada, each individual province or territory has its own registration procedures and required fees controlling extra-provincial incorporation.
 If you wish to expand into multiple provinces, you will need to contact that province’s provincial registry and meet each province’s requirements for the extra-provincial corporation.
 The extra-provincial incorporation process will generally require you to obtain an Agent for Service who is either an individual at least 18 years old and a resident of that province or a corporation with its registered office in the province.

 However, if you are not a Canadian citizen and you do not already have your own established business in your country, there are still options to open a business in Canada.
-Owner-operator policies offer a temporary work visa to foreign investors and entrepreneurs who want to buy an established business in Canada or start their own business.
-The entrepreneur or investor can then apply for a work visa as an owner or management-level employee under Canada’s Temporary Foreign Worker (TFW) program.
+Owner-operator policies offer a temporary work visa to foreign investors and entrepreneurs who want to acquire an established business in Canada or start their own business.
+The entrepreneur or investor can then apply for a work visa as an owner or management-level employee under Canada’s Temporary Foreign Worker (TFW) program, provided they have the necessary capital .
+Forming a partner relationship with a local business or investor can also facilitate the acquisition process and provide additional resources.

-Once a non-citizen has identified a Canadian business to purchase, a Labour Market Impact Assessment (LMIA) must be submitted together with a suitable business plan.
-To be suitable, this business plan must demonstrate that the purchase of the business by a foreign national will result in the retention or creation of Canadian jobs, among other conditions.
+Once a non-citizen has identified a Canadian business to acquire, a Labour Market Impact Assessment (LMIA) must be submitted together with a suitable business plan.
+To be suitable, this business plan must demonstrate that the purchase of the entire business by a foreign national will result in the retention or creation of Canadian jobs, among other conditions.
+The plan should also address the transfer of the business’s assets, property, and operations, including contracts and licenses, as well as review sales figures to evaluate business performance.
 Canadian immigration authorities play a crucial role in this process, and submitting a comprehensive business plan is essential to gain their approval.
+It is important to adjust plans to meet market and regulatory expectations.

 Experienced business immigration lawyers like the team at Sobirovs Law Firm can help assist you in discussing the potential options for buying a business in Canada as a non-citizen or foreigner.
-Our team will walk you through the process and Canada’s corporate immigration system to successfully buy a business in Canada.
+Our team will walk you through the legal aspects of process and Canada’s corporate immigration system to successfully acquire a business in Canada.
+We support clients through every step, including legal, financial, and immigration processes, and can connect you with accountants for tax planning and compliance.

 Understanding the Owner-Operator Program – Another Option